 All children have the right to a full and complete education.
 At Brookfields we are striving to reach the national target of 96%.
-We follow the Birmingham attendance policy and use the "Spotlight on attendance" model to target and support families where children's attendance is causing concern.
+We follow the Birmingham attendance procedures and use the "Spotlight on attendance" model to target and support families where children's attendance is causing concern.

 Some Key Features of the Attendance Policy: